February 21, 2023

 Christenhusz and Byng (Phytotaxa, 2016) lists of all families by APG IV with number of species each, with 308,312 are vascular plants, with 295,383 flowering plants (angiosperms; monocots: 74,273; eudicots: 210,008), and other groups: algae ca 44,000, liverworts ca 9,000, hornworts ca 225, mosses 12,700, lycopods 1,290, ferns 10,560 and gymnosperms 1,079.
 In 11.09.21 The Plant List - a united work including sources as Kew and MOBOT - showed exact 14,044 genera (SEE).

-In June 13, 2024, there are 4,143¹ genera of angiosperms in South America (includes one lineages treated as genera but not properly named: Hybanthus thiemei group in Violaceae); in Brazil occurs 2,763¹ (355 endemics), and the other 1,380 are those that occur in South America but not in Brazil (which this site reports under the names 'unbrazilian' and their synonime neologism 'exxogenera', SEE).
+In June 13, 2024, there are 4,143 genera of angiosperms in South America; in Brazil occurs 2,763 (355 endemics), and the other 1,380 are those that occur in South America but not in Brazil (which this site reports under the names 'unbrazilian' and their synonime neologism 'exxogenera', SEE).
 Among genera of angiosperms, Brazil has the second amount in World, after China (3,003, SEE).

 According to the VPA, on September 22, 2022, Brazil had 34,780 spp. of vascular plants, being 1,206 of Monilophytes, 171 of Lycophytes, 24 of gymnosperms and the other 33,379 of angiosperms (SEE), followed, in last group, closely by China (29,716SEE).